trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 We have covered a lot of ground, from the neurons firing in your amygdala to the SQL queries in a recidivism algorithm.

 If there is one takeaway, it is this: **You are not a neutral observer.** You are a machine built to jump to conclusions, protect your ego, and save energy.
-The systems you build—the software, the AI, the data pipelines—will inherit those flaws unless you actively fight against them.
+The systems you build — the software, the AI, the data pipelines — will inherit those flaws unless you actively fight against them.

 As computer scientists and engineers, we have a unique power.
 We are the ones building the digital infrastructure of reality.
 We decide how the search algorithm ranks truth.
 We decide which data features matter for a loan application.
 We decide whether a chatbot optimizes for engagement or accuracy.